Skip to Main Content

 Examination Schools (North Writing School)

-ThA female student is being helped by a female subject librarian, discussing which resources might be useful.e History Thesis Fair is aimed at 2nd year history undergraduates embarking on their research for a dissertation and who are looking for source materials.
+The History Thesis Fair is aimed at 2nd year history undergraduates embarking on their thesis research and who are looking to explore the wealth of research source material available for their field of study.

 Collage of imaged resources from digital.bodleian.ox.ac.uk advertising the History Thesis Fair - including a Victorian family photo, a medieval map of All Souls College, a print of Napeoleon, an illuminated medieval manuscript page, a nineteenth-century Sanskrit manuscript illustration, a picture of a stone circle, and a nineteenth-century Chinese manuscript illustration